 \section{Discussion}

-In this article, we introduced the mLPR statistic and demonstrated that sorting the true mLPRs in descending order can achieve the optimal HMC performance in terms of \Objective\/ while respecting the class hierarchy.
-In practice, true mLPRs are not accessible; therefore, we provided an approach for estimating mLPRs.
-We developed a ranking algorithm, HierRank, that leads to the highest $\widehat{CATCH}$ under the hierarchical constraint.
-Our method can be easily employed in varieties of HMC applications, including disease diagnosis, protein-function categorization, gene-function categorization, image classification, and text classification.
-Through extensive experiments, we found this approach to be superior to competing methods.
+In this article, we have introduced the mLPR quantity and demonstrated that sorting the true mLPRs in descending order can optimize the HMC performance, as measured by \Objective\/, while respecting the class hierarchy.
+As true mLPRs are not accessible, we have provided an approach to estimate them.
+We have developed a ranking algorithm, HierRank, that leads to the highest $\widehat{\Objective\/}$ under the hierarchical constraint.
+Our method can be easily employed in various HMC applications, including disease diagnosis, protein-function categorization, gene-function categorization, image classification, and text classification.
+Extensive experiments have demonstrated the superior performance of this approach compared to competing methods.

-We considered three possible versions of the mLPR estimation procedure, which differ in the extent of their graph usage.
-We found that the full version is preferred when there are sufficient samples of good quality.
-In this situation, NaiveSort is nearly equivalent in performance to HierRank.
-When data quality is a major concern, we would recommend the independence or neighborhood approximation for the sake of robustness.
-In this scenario, HierRank can guarantee the hierarchy and boost performance.
-We point out that an analysis of selecting among the three versions from a theoretical perspective remains open to investigation.
+We conducted a comparison of three different versions of the mLPR estimation procedure, which varies in the extent of their graph usage.
+We found that the full version is the preferred choice when there are ample high-quality samples, in which case NaiveSort and HierRank produce comparable results.
+When the data quality is poor, we recommend using the independence or neighborhood approximation for greater robustness.
+In such scenarios, HierRank can ensure the hierarchy compliance and boost performance.
+Selecting among the three versions from a theoretical standpoint remains a promising avenue for future investigation.

-Finally, there is room for improving this method.
-Although the \Method\/based methods provide good performance, their performance hinges on the given class-wise classifiers, which are not optimized under the hierarchy.
-The approach holds the promise of making a better end-to-end classification system that takes as input the raw data (covariates) and aims to maximize $\Objective\/$ given the graph hierarchy.
+Finally, there is potential for further improving our method.
+While the \Method\/based methods have shown good performance, they hinge on the given class-wise classifiers which are not optimized under the hierarchy.
+To address this, an end-to-end classification system could be developed that takes the raw data (covariates) as input and aims to maximize $\Objective\/$ given the graph hierarchy.